OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/02-Test_Ability_to_Forge_Requests.md

 - Review the project documentation and use exploratory testing looking for guessable, predictable or hidden functionality of fields.

-- Once found try to insert logically valid data into the application/system allowing the user go through the application/system against the normal busineess logic workflow.
+- Once found try to insert logically valid data into the application/system allowing the user go through the application/system against the normal business logic workflow.

 ### Specific Testing Method 1